 Engage and retain

-The point of the funnel reflects repeat clients and our raving fans.
+The bottom point of the funnel reflects repeat clients and our raving fans.
 Focus on retention.

 Marketing and sales planning workshops

-* Currently this Excel based calendar is available free of charge to participants of our Marketing and Sales Planning Workshops (currently offered in person in Western Sydney).
+* This Excel based calendar is currently available free of charge to participants of our Marketing and Sales Planning Workshops (offered in person in Western Sydney).
 If you are interested in the calendar for a small fee please contact us.

 Can't find your answer?